williln/heyguys.cc/index.md

       <div class="col-lg-8 col-md-7 col-sm-6">
         <h1>hey guys</h1>
         <h2>problem</h2>
-        <p>"Hey guys" is a common salutation, but it's not gender neutral.
+        <p class="lead">"Hey guys" is a common salutation, but it's not gender neutral.
 People who aren't men can feel excluded when addressed as "guys," even if that is not the intent.</p>
         <h2>solution</h2>
-        <p>Instead of using "hey guys," consider one of these several alternatives:</p>
+        <p class="lead">Instead of using "hey guys," consider one of these several alternatives:</p>
         <ul>
           <li>everyone</li>
           <li>folks</li>